DahaoTang/prompt-engineering-based-ai-english-tutor/README.md

 ## Outcome

-1. An AI tutor that can summarise students' daily completed tasks using prompt engineering in format of a jupyter notebook.
+1. An AI tutor that can summarise students' daily completed tasks using prompt engineering in the format of jupyter notebook.
-2. Slides of a proposal template for IELTS Institutions.